hemanth-sunkireddy/RookDB/Design-Doc-v0.md

 1. Calculates the **offset** as `page_num * PAGE_SIZE` and moves the file cursor to the correct position.
 2. copy the contents of the given memory page from offset to `offset + PAGE_SIZE` positions to the file.

+**Test Case:**
+* Verified **write_page** API correctly writes one full page — by using write_page wrote some content to the page and read back the same page to confirm that the written data matches exactly, and the file size is at least PAGE_SIZE.

 ---

 ### 6. `page_free_space` API